Weapon Kata & Ko Budo

 Despite the uncertainty surrounding its origin, it is a well-known fact that the naginata was being fully utilized in battle by the 10th century.
 Cavalry battles had become more important by this time, and it was difficult to repel mounted warriors simply by means of the bow, arrow, and sword.
 The naginata proved to be a superb weapon for close-up fighting; it's sweeping arcs of destruction were used to cut a horse's legs and kill its rider once the horse fell to the ground.
 Off the battlefield, the naginata was also used by women as a means of protecting themselves and their children while the men were away in battle or working in the fields.
 Because of the size and reach of the weapon, a woman could keep an attacker at a safe distance.

 Kama are Okinawan and Chinese weapons that resemble traditional farming devices similar to a sickle.
 It was originally a farming impliment, used for reaping crops.
 During the Japanese invasion of Okinawa, all traditional weapons were outlawed.
 This led to the development of the kama and other Kobudo weapons.

 Ko Budo simply means weapon training.
 These classes allow students under instruction to learn the variety of weapons used.
-Students can attend Ko Budo´s from Blue Belt, though they can start at a lower grade within class.
-A student must attend a minimum amount of Ko budo´s to be assessed (see table above).
+Students can attend Ko Budo's from Blue Belt, though they can start at a lower grade within class.
+A student must attend a minimum amount of Ko budo to be assessed (see table above).

-Juniors are taught weapons (Brown Belt 3rd Tag and above) though for safety they are not allowed to use metal weapons.
+Juniors are taught weapons from Brown Belt 3rd Tag or 14 years old, although for safety they are not allowed to use metal weapons.